jminor/webremoteplay/README.md

 Player 1 runs a game in their browser.
 Other players join by using a shared URL.
 Video and audio from the game is streamed to the other players over the network.
 Keyboard, mouse and gamepad inputs from all the players are routed to the game running in Player 1's browser.

 In more detail: the game itself runs in a canvas within a web page.
 Other players connect via PeerJS, which relies on WebRTC, a cross-platform and cross-browser networking mechanism.
-WebRTC support video streaming for video chats (similar to Zoom, Jitsi Meet, etc.) but this project uses it to stream only the game canvas & audio, not your whole screen.
+WebRTC support audio/video streaming for video chats (similar to Zoom, Jitsi Meet, etc.) but this project uses it to stream only the game canvas & audio, not your whole screen.
 Web Remote Play uses WebRTC data channels to send keystrokes, mouse and gamepad events from all the other players back to the browser where the game is actually running.

 # How *Well* Does This Work?

 Latency for the remote players can be an issue.
+You can expect *at least* 2 frames of lag at 30 fps.
 For fast-paced games you will notice this more, but for many games it won't matter and you'll never notice.

 # Client-side Setup